 A Modest Proposal

-I am comfortable using the term “process” to describe a collection of activities, even if they are not strictly ordered.
-Some purists might insist that a process must be pre-defined and strictly ordered, but I would refer them to the often discussed concept of “Ad-Hoc Process”.
+The term “process” describes a collection of activities, even those not strictly ordered.
+Some purists insist that a process must be pre-defined and strictly ordered, but what about the concept of “Ad-Hoc Process“.
 Central to a case is the idea that there is more than one thing to do, usually requiring coordination of more than one person, so the term process fits.
 The question is: what kind of process?

 My proposed definition is then simply:

 Case Management is the handling of non-routine work processes.